backdrop-ops/contrib/README.md

 ---------------------------------------------
 When you are ready:

-1. Clean up your project as much as possible.
+1. Clean up your code so it's ready for community collaboration.

 1. If you started your project with a title like "backdrop-port-of-xyz", change the name of the project to exactly match the Drupal project (e.g. "xyz").